Beginning Therapy

 Initial Consultation

-Choosing a counsellor or psychotherapist can feel like stepping into the unknown, so to help you decide if you would like to work with me, I offer a free online consultation.
-This call usually lasts around 40 minutes and is an opportunity for us to get to know each other.
-I’ll invite you to tell me what’s happening in your life right now and your reasons for starting therapy.
-We’ll think about how we might work together and I’ll answer any questions you have about how my approach.
+Choosing a counsellor or psychotherapist and preparing to begin therapy can feel like stepping into the unknown, so to help you decide if you would like to work with me, I offer a free online consultation.
+This video call usually take place on Zoom and lasts about an hour.
+The consultation is an opportunity for us to get to know each other and think about how we might work together.
+I’ll invite you to tell me what’s happening in your life right now and reasons for starting therapy.
+We’ll think about how we might work together, your readiness for therapy and what you hope to achieve.
+I’ll answer any questions you have about how my approach.

-During the consultation we will also talk about support, safety and privacy.
+During the consultation we'll also talk about your background, support, safety and privacy.
 If we’re preparing to work online or then we will cover important practicalities like your IT confidence, security and creating a suitable space for therapy.

 Working Online